 The vantage6 infrastructure includes the option to use two-factor authentication (2FA).
 This option is set at the server level: the server administrator decides if it is either enabled or disabled for everyone.
 Users cannot set this themselves.
-Server administrators can choose to require 2FA when prompted in vserver new, or by adding the option two\factor\auth: true to the configuration file (see Configure).
+Server administrators can choose to require 2FA when prompted in v6 server new, or by adding the option two_factor_auth: true to the configuration file (see Configure).